Gnucki/DaDiBundle/README.md

 Tests
 -----

-As the developpement of new parameters can affect others, you can run phpunit on this bundle to check that all the features are still ok.
+As the developpement of new parameters can affect others, you can run phpunit on this bundle to check that all the features are still ok after developping your own.